 - not enrolled in or attending secondary school or college.
 Students with an Exemption Certificate are not eligible for Skilled Capital.
 Students who are undertaking a year 10 or year 12 equivalent study in an alternative program are eligible provided they meet the remaining eligibility criteria.

 In addition to the above, to be eligible for a Certificate II level Skilled Capital qualification, you must:

 - not have completed a Certificate III or higher, excluding foundation skills qualifications, or

 have suffered changed circumstances which impacts your ability to undertake training and/or work, such as ill health

 Places are limited and competitive and are allocated on a first come first served basis.
-We are taking expressions of interest now for training to commence after our next intake on 21 February 2018.
+We are taking expressions of interest now for training to commence after our next intake.
 Before we can provide formal notification of enrolment, we need to gather some information from you to check eligibility and conduct an assessment of your skill levels.
 Only after checking this data and receiving approval from Skills Canberra, can we finalise your enrolment.

 Initially though, reserve a place by downloading, filling out and returning the enrolment pack:

 The pack can be emailed back to [email protected] or dropped at Level 4, Eastern Plaza Offices, Terminal Circuit,Canberra, ACT, 2609

 What Identification or Evidence do I need to provide?

 In order for us to verify your eligibility we need to see or be provided with certain documents or personal identification, these include: